 • 1X point per $1 spent on all other purchases

 Anyone who flies Southwest even occasionally should consider one of its business cards.
-Not only do these cards not count against your 5/24 score (see above notes on application rules), but you can hold both business cards or one business card and one personal card.
-Remember that personal cards are restricted to just one.
+Not only do these cards not count against your 5/24 status (see above notes on application rules), but the “you can only have one of these cards” rule for personal Southwest cards doesn't apply to these business cards.

 Southwest® Rapid Rewards® Performance Business Credit Card